 Serve and enjoy!

-- Remove the clafouti from the oven and garnish with powdered sugar, followed by a little bit of lemon zest.
+- Remove the clafouti from the oven, and let it cool for at least 20 minutes.
+Garnish with powdered sugar, followed by a little bit of lemon zest, if desired.

 - Serve the clafouti warm, at room temperature, or even cold.
 It pairs well with homemade whipped cream.